 The Clinical Nurse Specialist (CNS) track at the Loma Linda University School of Nursing prepares students for a career as state/nationally certified clinical experts within the healthcare organization.
 Advanced CNS practitioner are involved in a variety of roles including educator, researcher, consultant or administrator in a health care setting.The CNS provides leadership in a clinical setting with the goal of providing quality care in a cost effective manner to individual patients or groups of patients in a selected setting or population.
 Through autonomous practice, the CNS works within the spheres of patient care, nursing practice, and the organization system to achieve successful outcomes.

 The Adult-Gerontology BS to DNP program is 3 years and 6 months full-time.
 Part-time option is also available.
-The program is offered in a hybrid format, only requiring four days on campus each quarter.

 Program Length3-4 years full-time

 Possible CareersClinical nursing leadership positions in acute-care settings

 Application DeadlinesThere are currently no published application deadlines.

 - Baccalaureate degree in nursing from an accredited program

 - GPA of 3.0, both cumulative and in nursing courses